Archaeognatha: Biology

 Archaeognatha occur in a wide range of habitats.
 While most species live in moist soil, others have adapted to chaparral, and even sandy deserts.
 They feed primarily on algae, but also lichens, mosses, or decaying organic detritus.

 Three types of mating behavior are known.
 In some species the male spins a silk thread (carrier thread) stretched out on the ground.
 On the thread there are droplets of sperm which the female will take up when her ovipositor makes contact.
 In others a packet of sperm (spermatophore) is deposited on the top of a short stalk.
 If a female takes up the sperm or not is often random, but in many species the male will try to lead the female's genitals over the sperm during courtship.
 A more direct way of fertilization occurs in species of the genus Petrobius, where the male place a droplet of sperm directly on the female's ovipositor.
-One hypthesis is that the external genitals of insects started as structures speciliazed for water-uptake, which could reach deeper crevices than the coxal vesicles, and over time the female would use it to take up sperm from the ground instead of water.
+One hypothesis is that the external genitals of insects started as structures specialized for water-uptake, which could reach deeper crevices than the coxal vesicles, and over time the female would use it to take up sperm from the ground instead of water.
 After fertilization she lays a batch of around 30 eggs in a suitable crevice.
 The young resemble the adults, and take up to two years to reach sexual maturity, depending on the species and conditions such as temperature and available food.

 Unlike most insects, the adults continue to moult after reaching adulthood, and typically mate once at each instar.
 Archaeognaths may have a total lifespan of up to four years, longer than most larger insects.